-The NHS Wales organisation has entered into a pooled budget with the City & County of Swansea Local Authority.
+The NHS Wales organisation has entered into a pooled budget with the City & County of Swansea and Neath Port Talbot County Borough Council Local Authorities.
 Under the arrangements funds are pooled in accordance with section 33 of the NHS (Wales) Act 2006 for specific activities defined in the Pooled budget Note.

-The pool budget is hosted by the City & County of Swansea.
+The pooled budget is hosted by the City & County of Swansea.
 Payments for services provided are accounted for as miscellaneous income.
 The NHS Wales organisation accounts for its share of the assets, liabilities, income and expenditure from the activities of the pooled budget, in accordance with the pooled budget arrangement.